-Develop an understanding of the long-term vision and strategies required to ensure that present and future generations will have on-going food security, without damaging ecological systems.
+What will it take to feed the world in the future, without destroying the planet?
+Understand the long-term vision and strategies needed to ensure that present and future generations will have on-going food security, achieved through sustainable agricultural practices.

 - Part or full-time